Manitoba's Excellence in Education Awards

 Louis Riel School Division

-Karen Duffield began as principal in 2022 during a time of great change at Shamrock School, which had recently received Grade 5 and 6 students and staff from a nearby overpopulated school.
-Understanding the impacts of this change on school culture, Duffield made cultivating a sense of belonging the priority and ensured that the entire school community felt heard, valued and supported.
-With a clear vision and a calm, friendly disposition, she built a strong foundation of trust and safety, successfully navigating through incidents of discrimination among students through difficult yet meaningful conversations with families and through professional learning for staff.
+Duffield began as principal in 2022 at Shamrock School which at the time was merging with Grade 5 and 6 students and staff from a nearby overpopulated school.
+Understanding the impacts of this change on school culture, Duffield prioritized cultivating a sense of belonging and ensured the entire school community felt heard, valued and supported.
+With a clear vision and a calm, friendly disposition, she built a strong foundation of trust and safety, and, by her leadership, helped the school successfully navigate through incidents of discrimination among students through difficult yet meaningful conversations with families.
+She also introduced professional learning for staff to promote equity, diversity and inclusion.
 Duffield established a student group that now works to make positive change among peers and community.
 Staff and students are empowered to take risks, as they are encouraged and gently guided by Duffield in their various initiatives.
-Under her leadership, there has been a shift in staff morale and cohesion, making Shamrock a welcoming place where each employee is a contributing member of a collaborative team.
+Under her leadership, there has been a positive shift in staff morale and employee collaboration, making Shamrock a welcoming place.
 Despite the magnitude of her responsibilities, she is visibly involved throughout the day—cultivating relationships with students, families and staff, and being fully present when responding to situations or working alongside individuals.
-Within a short period, Duffield has successfully led the transformation of the school culture—a true sign of an outstanding school leader
+Within a short period, Duffield has successfully led the transformation of the school culture.

 Back to Top Arrow